 Let’s begin with what’s most important to any business, prompt payment.
 For most of us in our daily lives if we buy something like fuel or food payment is on the spot, before we leave the store or gas station.
 This may not be the case in your lawn care business, unless it’s at the end of a one time job such as, building a retaining wall (where there is a lot of upfront material cost) it is too time consuming and costly to collect payment each time you complete a repetitive service for a customer.

 As a result billing on a monthly basis becomes a much better means of collecting your fees from your Lawn Care Customers.
-When billing be sure to include all return mailing information on your invoice.
-Your mailing address, postal/zip code, business name that the check is to be written to as well as your contact phone number should be included..
+When sending out your billing be sure to include all return mailing information on your invoice such as mailing address, postal/zip code, business name that the check is to be written to as well as your contact phone number.

 Providing this information will help speed up payments by your clients.
 Also include on your invoices that all payments are due by the 15th of the month.
 By doing this you are increasing the amount of cash flow back into the lawn care business earlier in the month which will allow you to pay your debts and expenses sooner as well.
 A good customer always pays each invoice in full by the end of each month (the best ones pay before the 15th).